StanfordSpezi/spezi-web-design-system/docs/README.md

 # Spezi Web Design System Documentation

 This documentation website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.
-It provides comprehensive documentation for the Spezi Web Design System, including auto-generated API reference and guides.
+It provides comprehensive documentation for the Spezi Web Design System, including guides and auto-generated API reference.

 ## Prerequisites